-Here we are again – the second time in 2018, talking about a government shutdown.
-It’s clear our government is mismanaged, but what does that mean for you?
+Here we are again - in late 2020, talking about a government shutdown in the middle of a pandemic.
+It's clear our government is mismanaged, but what does that mean for you and your student loans?

 The Good News

-The good news is that the shutdown has not currently affected your eligibility to qualify for any new federal financial aid.
+The good news is that the shutdown will likely not affect your eligibility to qualify for any new federal financial aid.
 This would include any Federal Pell Grant, FSEOG, or Direct student loans.
 That specific pot of money is still flowing.
 Your FAFSA will still be processed, and almost all of the Department of Education financial aid websites are still up and running.

 More good news (well . . . "good" is a relative term here) is that Federal student loan servicers are still up and running.
 So you can still make all of your student loan payments and receive customer service if you have questions.

-In 2009, the Department of Education contracted with private companies to manage the repayment of most Federal student loans, and since these private companies don’t specifically fall under the wings of the Federal government, they are still functioning as normal.
-So yes, your student loan payments are still due.
+In 2009, the Department of Education contracted with private companies to manage the repayment of most Federal student loans, and since these private companies don't specifically fall under the wings of the Federal government, they are still functioning as normal.
+So yes, your student loan payments are still due (if the existing pause doesn't get extended).
 Bummer, I know!